-- No incentives should be given to any beneficiary to enter into the Deed.
+- No incentives or bribes should be given to any beneficiary to enter into the Deed.

-- The destination of a benefit cannot be varied more than once in different deed, although more than one deed is permissible if they deal with different benefits.
+- The destination of a benefit cannot be varied more than once in different Deeds, although more than one Deed is permissible if they deal with different benefits.

 One way in which married couples can protect and ring-fence half of their shared assets from being used to pay for residential care fees is if, after the first death, the survivor enters into a Deed of Variation so that the deceased’s half share passes, not to the survivor, but into a trust or to their children.

 However, entering into a Deed of Variation to provide protection for half of a married couple’s assets is a worthwhile strategy that is still often successful; particularly if the survivor is fit and healthy and is not at risk of entering into residential care in the short term.

 Sometimes, following a death, it becomes clear that the terms of the deceased’s Will might lead to some problems such as certain people benefiting more than they should.
-By using a Deed of Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute and reallocate in a way that the family are more comfortable and happy with.
+By using a Deed of Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute in a way that the family are more comfortable with.